ouafi98/geometric_tracking_control_mambo_drone/README.md

 Matlab r2021a at least.
 simulink support package parrot mambo.

-A detail pdf showing how to deploy code on a real drone is coming soon.
-You can also look for matlab tutorial for doing that.
+If you don't have Matlab r2021a at least, feel free to reach me I'll downgrade the version for you ;-)

 ```

 # How to use ?
 ```
 Open the file parrotMinidroneHover.prj.

+A detail pdf showing how to deploy code on a real drone is coming soon.
+You can also look for matlab tutorial for doing that.
 ```

 # References